laurpaik/cs-algorithms/README.md

 How can you predict the complexity of a given algorithm?
 We can look for certain features to help us characterize it.

--   Loops take linear time to complete (`O(n)`)
+-   Loops take linear time to complete (`O(n)`).
 -   Nested loops take quadratic time to complete (`O(n^2)`), or worse, cubic time (`O(n^3)`)
--   For consecutive statements, add the times-to-complete
+-   For consecutive statements, add the times-to-complete.
--   For branching statements (`if/else`), take the complexity of the worse branch
+-   For branching statements (`if/else`), take the complexity of the worse branch.

 Here's a party trick that is sure to make you popular.
 Bet someone you can state with certainty a number they've chosen, between one and one hundred, after seven